Fate of entanglement in quadratic Markovian dissipative systems: Detailed calculations for our models

 \subsection{Quench from the N\'eel state in the tight-binding chain with gain and loss dissipation}

+As a second example, we consider a quench in the tight-binding chain with the gain and loss dissipation~\eqref{eq:gainloss_ferm}.
+The initial state we choose is the fermionic N\'eel state

+This setting is particularly interesting because the exact expression for the negativity in the weakly-dissipative hydrodynamic limit is already known, as it was calculated in~\cite{alba2022logarithmic}.
+We now show that our quasiparticle framework reproduces correctly and in a simpler way this result, whose \textit{ab initio} analytical derivation is long and involved.
 The tight-binding chain is obtained as the limiting case $h=\delta=0$ of the Kitaev chain~\eqref{eq:xy_app}.
-The tight-binding Hamiltonian reads
+The tight-binding Hamiltonian thus reads

 and we assume periodic boundary conditions.
-Our initial state is the fermionic N\'eel state $|N\rangle=\prod_{j=1}^{L/2}c_{2j-1}^\dagger |0\rangle$.
-Now, the initial state possesses only two-site translation invariance.
-In principle, as discussed in Eq.~\eqref{eq:corrt_k_ferm}, one should expect a $4\times4$ correlation matrix $\hat{g}_k$ encoding the correlations between the Fourier modes $c_{k}^\dagger$, $c_{-k}^\dagger, c_{k-\pi}^\dagger$, $c_{-k+\pi}^\dagger$.
+Now, the initial state has a weaker translational symmetry than the Kitaev chain, as it presents only a two-site translation invariance.
+In principle, as suggested by Eq.~\eqref{eq:corrt_k_ferm_app}, one should thus expect a $4\times4$ correlation matrix $\hat{g}_k$ encoding the correlations between the Fourier modes $c_{k}^\dagger$, $c_{-k}^\dagger, c_{k-\pi}^\dagger$, $c_{-k+\pi}^\dagger$, with $k\in \left[0,\pi/2\right]$.
 However, the simple structure of the tight-binding chain and of the N\'eel state ensures that some of these correlations are zero.
 This allows us to describe the dynamics of the negativity in terms of pairs.
-Indeed, the tight-binding chain can be diagonalized in terms of the Fourier modes as
+Indeed, the tight-binding chain can be diagonalized in terms of the Fourier modes, in the thermodynamic limit $L\to\infty$, as